 - The next step is submitting a draft manuscript for technical review.
 You'll get feedback from internal and external subject-matter experts, and then you can revise the manuscript based on this feedback.

 - When you and your editor are satisfied with the technical content, your DE will perform a substantive edit on your manuscript, taking particular care with the structure and flow of your writing.

-- Once in production, your manuscript will be copy edited by a technical editor.
-The polished and formatted manuscript will be indexed and the references will be checked by our in-house librarians, at no cost to you.
+- Once in production, your manuscript will be copy edited by a technical editor at no cost to you.

 - Your book will be published in print and e-book versions and made ready for sale.